joe-sclin/exercise02_solution/README.md

 - Parse the data from `exercise-02/data/data.json`
 - Discard the devices where the `timestamp` value is before the current time.
 The timestamps are in `UNIX` format
-- Get the total of all `value` entries, values are `base64` encoded integers
+- Get the total of all `value` entries, values are `base64` strings containing integer values
 - Parse the uuid from the `info` field of each entry
 - Output the values total and the list of uuids in the format described by the JSON schema.
 Write this data to a file